pepihasenfuss/ungravel-smartcontracts/README.md

 <br>
 **************************************************************************************************************<br>
 Source code of this dApp (JavaScript), roughly 120k lines, highly modular, running live on 22+ EVMs.<br>
-Our dApp front-end is NOT open-sourced, yet, it may be licensed with source-code to a competitor, customer,<br>
+Our dApp front-end is NOT open-sourced, yet, it may be licensed with source-code to any competitor, customer,<br>
 or any other company.
 Sources are well-documented, this dApp is a jump-start for all group-related custom<br>
 developments, s.a. p2p-investing, p2p-loans, auctions, group voting.
 The entire dApp can be deployed on any EVM<br>
 withing 48 hours, including appr.
 40 smart contracts and infrastructure.